GREASE INTERCEPTOR PUMPING IN PHOENIX

 Scheduling the cleaning and servicing of grease interceptors

-The first step in determining the schedule of cleaning and servicing a grease interceptor is to figure how much greasy and oily food wastes will need to be processed.
+The first step in determining the schedule of cleaning and servicing a grease interceptor is to figure how much greasy and oily food waste will need to be processed.
 Of course, fried food will produce much more waste than baked goods, and that’s one factor.
 The next determining element is the size of your grease interceptor reservoir.
-The production of greasy food with a smaller capacity interceptor will require more frequent cleaning than one with a larger one.
+The production of greasy food with a smaller capacity interceptor will require more frequent cleaning than one with a larger capacity.

 25% The Magic Number